python/cpython/Doc/library/string.rst

 * *idpattern* -- This is the regular expression describing the pattern for non-braced placeholders.
 The default value is the regular expression ``[_a-z][_a-z0-9]*``.
-If this is given and *braceidpattern* is ``None`` this pattern will also apply to braced placeholders (the braces will be added automatically).
+If this is given and *braceidpattern* is ``None`` this pattern will also apply to braced placeholders.

   .. versionchanged:: 3.7
      *braceidpattern* can be used to define separate patterns used inside and